huggingface/dataset-viewer/workers/datasets_based/README.md

 - `HF_MODULES_CACHE`: directory where the `datasets` library will store the cached dataset scripts.
 If not set, the datasets library will choose the default location.
 Defaults to None.

+Note that both directories will be appended to `WORKER_LOOP_STORAGE_PATHS` (see [../../libs/libcommon/README.md](../../libs/libcommon/README.md)) to hold the workers when the disk is full.

 ### Numba library

 Numba requires setting the `NUMBA_CACHE_DIR` environment variable to a writable directory to cache the compiled functions.
 Required on cloud infrastructure (see https://stackoverflow.com/a/63367171/7351594):

 - `NUMBA_CACHE_DIR`: directory where the `numba` decorators (used by `librosa`) can write cache.

+Note that this directory will be appended to `WORKER_LOOP_STORAGE_PATHS` (see [../../libs/libcommon/README.md](../../libs/libcommon/README.md)) to hold the workers when the disk is full.

 ### Huggingface_hub library